happyboomonster/trigonometry-rush/README.md

 along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 Hopefully this README is helpful...
-First of all, I want to mention that this program is in pre-alpha phase (like really pre-alpha), and may not even work if you download it and try it...
+First of all, I want to mention that this program is in pre-alpha phase, and may not even work if you download it and try it...
+More specifically, I think I have a bit more work to do on Windows.
+On a POSIX platform, things seem to be running smoothly enough.

 To try out my take on Reverse-Engineering Geometry Dash [is it reverse engineering?
 I'm not sure... =) ], run GDtst.py in Python 2 or 3!
-(Actually, Python 3 for the moment mostly works, but due to some...problems with Pickle, you have to spend a little more time creating levels than when using Python 2)
+(I checked compatibility again recently...)
-NOTE:  You need Pygame 2 or later installed!
+NOTE:  You need Pygame 2.0.0 or later installed!

 Creating Levels:
 I now have a working level editor, so use that.
 It may be a little buggy...